Li-Boyan/CRISPRori/README.md

     (8) Cell volume at certain time point;
     (9) Instantaneous GFP production rate.

-The results directory gives some sample result files and analysis/results are the analysis results of these simulations.
+The *results* directory gives some sample result files and *analysis/results* contains the analysis results of these simulations.